renegens/Android-Studio-Helpers/README.md

-# Android Studio MVP Template
+# Android Studio Helpers

+This repo has some Gradle helpers to speed up adding common libraries.

+In the settings folder is jar version of the open source Novoda settings for Android Studio.

 This is an Android Studio template for MVP.

 This version is a fork from [Android-Studio-MVP-template](https://github.com/benoitletondor/Android-Studio-MVP-template) and follows Paul Blundell suggestions on naming classes for the MVP architecture.

-In the settings folder is jar version of the open source Novoda settings for Android Studio.

 Here's the hierarchy it follows: